Let us know the use and benefits of Indian Spices

 TURMERIC (haldi) is a rhizome from the ginger family.
 Dried and ground, turmeric adds a warm and bitter flavour to a recipe.
 It has many health benefits and is considered a natural food preservative.

 Other Ingredients in Indian Spices

-CHICKPEA FLOUR (besan), ground from chickpeas (channa dal), is used in breads and to thicken curries and many other dishes.
-It has an addictive earthy, nutty flavor; buy it in Indian markets and gourmet and specialty stores.
+CHICKPEA FLOUR (besan), ground from chickpeas (channa dal), is used in bread and to thicken curries and many other dishes.
+It has an addictive earthy, nutty flavour; buy it in Indian markets and gourmet and speciality stores.

 SOFT WHOLE WHEAT PASTRY FLOUR (atta), is available in Indian grocery stores.
 If you cannot find atta, substitute soft whole wheat pastry flour.
 The chapatti will be a little denser due to the fact that atta is cut with a little bit of all-purpose flour.

 Lentils And Beans Always pick through all legumes and beans for stones and twigs.
 Then rinse in several changes of cold water until the water runs almost clear.
 The beauty of the slow cooker is that you usually do not need to soak lentils or beans before cooking them

 BLACK-EYED PEAS (lobia), are widely grown in Asia and provide a great source of protein, making them perfect in main courses for vegetarians.

 BLACK LENTILS (ma sabat) are creamy and rich, and a favourite of Punjabis.
 These hearty lentils are best suited for the slow cooker as they require a lengthy stewing time.